-- a) Period covered The accompanying unaudited interim consolidated financial statements of Corporación Nacional del Cobre de Chile include the following statements: - Interim consolidated statements of financial position as of September 30, 2017 and December 31, 2016. - Interim consolidated statements of comprehensive income for the nine and three month periods ended September 30, 2017 and 2016. - Interim consolidated statements of changes in equity for the nine month periods ended September 30, 2017 and 2016. - Interim consolidated statements of cash flows for the nine month periods ended September 30, 2017 and 2016. - b) Basis of preparation The unaudited interim consolidated financial statements of the Corporation as of September 30, 2017, have been prepared in accordance with the instructions from the Superintendency of Securities and Insurance (SVS) which fully comply with the IFRSs as issued by the IASB.
+- a) Period covered - The accompanying consolidated financial statements of Corporación Nacional del Cobre de Chile include the following statements: - Consolidated statements of financial position as of December 31, 2017 and 2016. - Consolidated statements of comprehensive income As of December 31, 2017 and 2016. - Consolidated statements of changes in equity as of December 31, 2017 and 2016. - Consolidated statements of cash flows as of December 31, 2017 and 2016.